 View information on shipping your pet via Air Cargo

 Food and Water for Checked Animals

 Regulations require animals traveling as checked baggage to be offered food and water within four (4) hours of check-in.
 Animals must be offered sufficient food and water to last the entire journey.
+Customers with a connection of four or more hours may request access to their animal in the connection city to offer additional food and water.
+The customer is responsible to re-check the animal in the connection city and provide the paid receipt when rechecking the animal.
 During check-in, you will be asked to complete a Pet Check Record to certify your pet has been offered food and water prior to acceptance.

 Extreme Outdoor Temperatures

 Extreme hot and cold temperatures can pose a health risk to pets.
 In summer, choose early morning or late evening flights.
 In winter, choose mid-day flights.
 Whenever possible, book nonstop or direct flights.
 If temperatures at the origin, destination, or connecting airports exceed certain limits, Alaska Airlines may decline acceptance for the animal's welfare.

 When traveling to any country, it is strongly advised to research what health and vaccination documentation is required for the country you are visiting.